kdwonn/DivE/README.md

 * https://github.com/lucidrains/perceiver-pytorch

 ## Dataset
-For now, provided code is only for Faster-RCNN + bi-GRU experimental setting on COCO dataset.
+For now, provided training script is only for Faster-RCNN + bi-GRU experimental setting on COCO dataset.
 We use the dataset preparation scripts from https://github.com/kuanghuei/SCAN#download-data.
 Place the precomp folder and id_mapping.json under ./data/coco_butd, and vocab file under ./vocab.